Guidelines for Freelance Developers Working with Me

 I don’t pay bonuses or tips.
 I want your compensation to be transparent, so you don’t have to wonder about undefined pay left to my discretion.

-I pay via PayPal, Payoneer, ACH transfer, or (in the US) a mailed check, depending on your preference.
+I pay via PayPal, Payoneer, ACH transfer (US only), or a mailed check (US only), depending on your preference.

 Post-contract work 🔗︎

 I’ll never contact you after a job with questions about your work or requests for free changes.
 It’s my responsibility to determine that you delivered everything I requested within your time under contract.